Ealdartant History, Family Crest & Coats of Arms

 - Origins Available:

 The name Ealdartant is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
-It is a product of when the family lived in a region or farm with alder trees.
-Accounts suggest that the surname Ealdartant may also mean the farm of the great and wise warrior.
+It is a product of when the family lived in a region or farm with alder trees or the farm of the great and wise warrior.

 Early Origins of the Ealdartant family